davegarred/transactions/README.md

 The deposit and withdrawal transactions remain in memory but each transaction is only 15 bytes so we've got a lot of room to work with.
 - Maintainablity: On readability, I mean I think so, but you tell me.
-There are a number of additional traits I'd implement for the `Amount` struct (e.g., `AddAssign`) if we were going to use that rather than something in a library for a prod application, but felt like overkill here.
+There are a number of additional traits I'd implement for the `Amount` struct (e.g., `AddAssign`) if we were going to use that for a prod application (rather than swaping it out with a proper library), but those felt like overkill here.